It’s not hyperbole to say that finding the perfect coffee maker is key to the…

 One drawback of this kettle is that it is prone to rust.
 To prevent that, it's best to empty the kettle completely and leave the lid off so the inside can dry completely.

-This high-style kettle offers some impressive features.
+This high-style electric gooseneck kettle offers some impressive features.
 It offers precise temperature control to a single degree.
-A nice feature is that it remembers the last temperature you dialed.
+A nice feature is that this gooseneck kettle remembers the last temperature you dialed.
 It will automatically heat to that temperature when you turn it on, even if it was unplugged.